remotelock/react-week-scheduler/README.md

 The component should work fine on any modern mobile browser.
 However, due to lack of support for `touch-action: none` on iOS Safari, dragging or resizing time blocks may not work very well.

-## Known Issues

-- Resizing time blocks does not currently work on Firefox.